mlip-cmu/book/11-automating-the-pipeline.md

 <figcaption>

 Illustration of Snorkel: Domain experts provide labeling functions, typically as short code snippets that suggest partial labels for unlabeled data.
 Labels from those labeling functions are then combined into probabilistic training labels through a generative model that weights agreement between different labeling functions.
 The noise-aware discriminative model is the traditional model trained on this labeled data.
-Source: 🔗 [https://www.snorkel.org/blog/snorkel-programming](https://www.snorkel.org/blog/snorkel-programming)
+Source: 🔗 [https://www.snorkel.org/blog/snorkel-programming](https://www.snorkel.org/blog/snorkel-programming) <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>